urbit/docs/tutorials/arvo/ames.md

  - 1 bit: whether the packet is encrypted or not,
  - 4 bits: unused.

- Every packet sent between `@p`'s is encrypted except for self-signed attestation packets from 128-bit comets.
+ Every packet sent between ships is encrypted except for self-signed attestation packets from 128-bit comets.

 ### Body

-The body is of variable length and consists of three parts:
+The body is of variable length and consists of three parts in this order:

- - The `@p` of the sender,
+ - The `@p` of the sending ship,
- - The `@p` of the receiver,
+ - The `@p` of the receiving ship,
  - The payload, which is the `+jam` (i.e. serialization) of the noun `[origin content]`.

  `origin` is the IP and port of the original sender if the packet was proxied